-Music historian Lester Sullivan introduces us to some of the more important figures—Edmund Dédé, Charles Lucien Lambert, and Basile Barès, the only slave to ever get his musical work copyrighted.
+Music historian Lester Sullivan (1947-2013) introduces us to some of the more important figures: Edmund Dédé (1827-1901), Charles Lucien Lambert (1828-1896), and Basile Barès (1845 or 1846-1902), the only slave to ever get his musical work copyrighted.
 These composers and performers had strong links to France, and we learn how eventually they even influenced European music.